HubbleCommand/HubbleCommand.github.io/_projects/godot/directional-sprites.md

 The logical next step would be to apply a shader to the LightOccluder2D node.
 However, this wont't work either.
 `LightOccluder2D` doesn't direcectly cast a shadow, it's `OccluderPolygon2D` does.
-In practice, a shader applied to a LightOccluder won't affect the OccluderPolygon.
+In practice, a shader applied to a LightOccluder will only change the editor / debug representation of the `LightOccluder2D`, but not the OccluderPolygon which casts the shadow.

 Looking into the code, the issue seems to be that the  of the  is simply registered in the renderer.
 Looking at the source code,